 \section{Redshift-redshift plots}

 We use the \textsc{gwfast} Fisher-matrix code as described in Refs.~\cite{Iacovelli:2022bbs, Iacovelli:2022mbg}.
 For each source, we simulate GW emission using the $\textsc{IMRPhenomHM}$ \cite{London:2017bcn} waveform model.
-We consider a network of 3G detectors composed of ET in its triangular design located in Sardinia, and two CEs, one with 40-km long arms and one with 20-km long arms, located in the Idaho and New Mexico proposed sites respectively; see Ref.~\cite{Iacovelli:2022mbg} for details on the adopted noise curves and orientations.
-As standard practice in the field, we consider the SNR as a detection statistics and adopt a threshold of $8$.
+We consider a network of 3G detectors composed of ET in its triangular design located in Sardinia, and two CEs, one with 40-km long arms and one with 20-km long arms, located in Idaho and New Mexico respectively; see Ref.~\cite{Iacovelli:2022mbg} for details on the adopted noise curves and orientations.
+As standard practice in the field, we consider the SNR as a detection statistics\footnote{More precisely, we consider the amplitude SNR extracted from a perfect matched-filtering pipeline.} and adopt a threshold of $8$.
 For detectable sources, we compute the forecasted errors from the Fisher matrix $\Gamma_{ij}$.